peteroupc/peteroupc.github.io/estimation.md

 >
 > 4. _Algorithm E_ is not an unbiased estimator in general.
 However, when _f_(_x_) = _x_, the sample mean used by the algorithm is an unbiased estimator of the mean as long as the sample size _n_ is unchanged.
 >
-> 5. In _Algorithm E_, for an estimate in terms of relative error, rather than absolute error, multiply _&gamma;_ by _M_ after step 1 is complete, where _M_ is the smallest absolute value of the mean that the stream's distribution is allowed to have (Wainwright 2019)[^16].
+> 5. In _Algorithm E_, for an estimate in terms of relative error, rather than absolute error, multiply _&gamma;_ by _M_ after step 1 is complete, where _M_ is the smallest absolute value of the mean that the stream's distribution is allowed to have (Wainwright 2019)[^17].
+>
+> 6. Finding the sample size needed to produce an estimate that is close to the true value with a user-specified error bound, as with _Algorithm E_, is also known as _offline learning_, _statistical learning_, or _provably approximately correct (PAC) learning_.
 >
 > **Examples:**
 >